lytedev/lyricscreen/readme.md

 # LyricScreen

+NOTE: Undergoing a huge refactor - nobody knows how inaccurate this file is right now.

 A probably-overkill and powerful way of managing lyrics or verse displays for concerts or church services.

 **NOTE**: This project is under heavy development and is not recommended for mission-critical functions.